 Confirmation of Diagnosis

-Calcitonin expression must be confirmed to diagnose MTC.
+Calcitonin and CEA are tumor markers that are useful in MTC, and calcitonin expression must be confirmed to diagnose MTC.
 If the serum calcitonin concentration is elevated, the test should be repeated.
 If the elevated concentration is confirmed, a calcium stimulation test is recommended.
 CEA is also expressed in MTC, but not in other primary thyroid cancers, so it may be particularly useful to measure CEA if a calcitonin-negative MTC is suspected.
 However, CEA expression is not specific to calcitonin-negative MTC but is associated with a number of other malignancies, and results should be interpreted with care.
 An elevated CEA result warrants ruling out coexisting CEA-expressing tumors and metastases, especially in cases of otherwise undetectable residual disease.
 As mentioned in the Histology section, calcitonin may also be evaluated by immunostaining in MTC.

-Because calcitonin and CEA are directly related to the mass of calcitonin-secreting cancer cells, they are also useful markers for prognosis.
-However, calcitonin is the more sensitive marker in cases of calcitonin-expressing tumors due to its relative specificity compared with CEA.
+Because calcitonin and CEA are directly related to the mass of calcitonin-secreting cancer cells, they are also useful tumor markers for prognosis.
+However, calcitonin is the more specific tumor marker in cases of calcitonin-expressing tumors when compared with CEA.
 The measurement of both calcitonin and CEA increases sensitivity for the detection of persistent disease, particularly if tumors fail to express or cease to express calcitonin.
 Measurement of calcitonin and/or CEA is recommended 60-90 days after thyroidectomy to assess risk for recurrence.

 Calcitonin and CEA doubling times are recommended for prognosis in postoperative MTC.
 When both markers are expressed, calcitonin doubling time is the superior marker of MTC progression.
 Shorter doubling times are associated with worse prognosis.
 At least four consecutive measurements over a 2-year period are recommended to enable calculation of doubling time.